thefreshuk/thefresh-test/README.md

 foreign keys), this may provide opportunities to simplify persistence.
 Deleting all opening hours and re-inserting them is a viable option.

+Don't worry about tenancy here.
+Pretend we're using a single database per tenant.

 ### Exercise B: Treatments

 As part of their business, private dental practices sell treatments to patients.